Rapping: Freestyle and battle

 There are two kinds of freestyle rap: one is scripted (recitation), but having no particular overriding subject matter, and has yet evolved since the late 2000s to become the most commonly referred to style when the term "freestyle" is being used.
-It's primary focus has morphed from making up a rap on the spot, to being able to recite memorized or "written" lyrics over an "undisclosed" beat, not revealed until the performance actually begins.
-A variation is when a DJ or host will use multiple beats and will rotate them dynamically; it's the freestyler's job to keep his flow and not appear to trip up when the beat switches.
+Its primary focus has morphed from making up a rap on the spot, to being able to recite memorized or "written" lyrics over an "undisclosed" beat, not revealed until the performance actually begins.
+A variation is when a DJ or host will use multiple beats and will rotate them dynamically; it is the freestyler's job to keep their flow and not appear to trip up when the beat switches.
 Alternatively, keeping the rhythm or flow going can be substituted by "switching styles".
 This involves the rapper doing a variation of changing one's voice or tone, and/or the rhythm or flow, and potentially much more.
 However, this must be done smoothly, else any notoriety or respect gained can very quickly be lost all together.
 Some rappers have multiple characters, egos, or styles in their repertoire.

 The second, more difficult and respected style, has adapted the terms "off the dome", or "off (the) top" in addition to relatively less common older references like "spitting", "on the spot" and "unscripted".
 Often times these terms are followed by "freestyle" e.g. Killer "Off top Freestyle" by (Artist X)!
 This type of rapping requires the artist to both spit their lyrics over undisclosed and possibly rotating beats, but additionally primarily completely improvise the session's rapped lyrics.
 Many "off top" rappers inadvertently reuse old lines, or even "cheat" by preparing segments or entire verses in advance.
 Therefore, "off the dome" freestyles with proven spontaneity are valued above generic, always usable, or rehearsed lines or "bars".
 Rappers will often reference places or objects in their immediate setting, or specific (usually demeaning) characteristics of opponents, to prove their authenticity and originality.